jakub-lukaszewski/jakub-lukaszewski.github.io/_posts/data_structures/2024-03-27-hash-table-intro.markdown

 3.  modify a value given a key,
 4.  lookup a value given a key.

-An examples resembling this abstract data type is a phone book where keys are names and values are numbers and a billingual dictionary with keys as foreign words and values as their definitions in other language.
+An example resembling this abstract data type is a phone book where keys are names and values are numbers and a billingual dictionary with keys as foreign words and values as their definitions in other language.

 > Dictionaries are also called maps or associative arrays because we map keys to values or to put it another way, we associate values with keys.